USS MCCAMPBELL DDG 85

 July 25, DDG 85 departed Busan, Republic of Korea, after a four-day port visit to participate in a combined alliance maritime and air readiness exercise Invincible Spirit.

-August 11, USS McCampbell pulled into Changi Naval Base for a scheduled port visit to Singapore; Moored at Manila South Harbor, Republic of the Philippines, from Sept.
+August 11, USS McCampbell moored at Changi Naval Base for a scheduled port visit to Singapore; Moored at Manila South Harbor, Republic of the Philippines, from Sept.
 4-8.

-October 2, The McCampbell pulled into Laem Chabang, Thailand, for a scheduled visit to Pattaya.
+October 2, The McCampbell moored at Port of Laem Chabang, Thailand, for a liberty visit to Pattaya.

-March 12, 2011 USS McCampbell is currently at sea east of the Boso Peninsula preparing to move into position off Miyagi Prefecture to assist Japanese authorities with providing at-sea search and rescue and recovery operations, in the wake of a catastrophic magnitude 9.0 earthquake that left thousands dead on Friday.
+March 12, 2011 USS McCampbell is currently underway east of the Boso Peninsula preparing to move into position off Miyagi Prefecture to assist Japanese authorities with providing at-sea search and rescue and recovery operations, in the wake of a catastrophic magnitude 9.0 earthquake that left thousands dead on Friday.

 April 18, USS McCampbell conducted a Passing Exercise (PASSEX) with the Republic of Korea Ulsan-class frigate ROKS Seoul (FF 952); Returned home on April 25; Underway again on May 6.

 May 16, The guided-missile destroyer moored at Changi Naval Base in Singapore for a five-day port visit to participate in International Maritime Defense Exhibition (IMDEX) Asia 2011.